andreaselmi/diveediApp/README.md

 # diveediApp

+DiveediApp is an application developed with react-native that allows users to share the subscriptions of the main streaming services.

+Start2Impact project inspired by [diveedi.com] (https://www.diveedi.com)

+## Installation

 Use the package manager [npm](https://www.npmjs.com/) to install dependencies: open terminal on the root folder of the project and run this command